 POLS 219 Social Movements in U.S. Politics 3 s.h.

 An examination of the role played by social movements in the American political system.
 Analyzes the organization, goals, strategy, and tactics employed by past and contemporary American social movements with a focus on protest and other extraordinary forms of political participation.
 Social movements are studied to better understand their interaction with political institutions, public policy, and American political culture.
-(LA) Prerequisite: SoS or 3 s.h.
-POLS.
+Offered irregularly.
+(LA)

-POLS 222 Governing New York State 3 s.h.
+POLS 222 Governing New York State

 Studies the structure and functions of American state governments; the American pattern of local government; relationship of local to state government and of both to the Federal government.
 Special emphasis is placed upon New York State and local government.
+Offered irregularly.
+(LA)